openeuler-mirror/openstack/README.en.md

 # openEuler OpenStack SIG

-## Mission and vision
+## Mission and Vision

-OpenStack is an open source cloud computing software initiated by NASA and Rackspace, and then continuously developed and maintained by major open source contributors and vendors.
-It is licensed under the terms of the Apache license and is free and open source software.
+OpenStack is an open source cloud computing software project initiated by NASA and Rackspace, and then continuously developed and maintained by major open source contributors and vendors.
+It is licensed under the terms of the Apache license and is free and open source.

-OpenStack is currently the world's most widely deployed open source cloud software that has been validated in a large-scale production environment.
-It includes a series of software components that provide common services for cloud infrastructure.
+OpenStack is currently the world's most widely deployed open source cloud software that has been validated in large-scale production environments.
+It contains a series of software components that provide common services for cloud infrastructure.

 As a well-known cloud computing open source community, the OpenStack community has many individuals and corporate organizations providing code contributions around the world.

-openEuler OpenStack SIG is committed to combining diversified computing power to contribute to the openstack community with platform enhancements that are more suitable for industry development, and regularly organizes meetings to provide suggestions and feedback for community development.
+The openEuler OpenStack SIG is committed to combining diversified computing power to contribute to the OpenStack community with platform enhancements that are more suitable for industry development, and regularly organizes meetings to provide suggestions and feedback for community development.

-## SIG work objectives and scope
+## SIG Work Objectives and Scope

 - Provide native OpenStack on top of openEuler to build an open and reliable cloud computing technology stack.
-- Regular meetings are held to collect requests from developers and vendors and discuss the development of the OpenStack community.
+- Hold regular meetings to collect requests from developers and vendors and discuss the development of the OpenStack community.

-## Organization meeting
+## Organization Meetings

 Public meeting time: bi-weekly regular meeting, Wednesday afternoon 3:00-4:00(UTC +8)